-What is Enhertu® (fam-trastuzumab deruxtecan-nxki)?
+What Is Enhertu® (fam-trastuzumab deruxtecan-nxki)?

-What is the active ingredient in Enhertu?
+What are the ingredients in Enhertu?

 How does Enhertu work?

-What are the side effects of Enhertu?
+What are the possible side effects?

 - Hair loss